verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

 featured: true

 ---
-# Automatically package tools into the GitLab Container Registry

 <script>
     import Admonition from '$lib/posts/admonition.svelte'
 </script>

+**Often when running CI/CD jobs we need to use custom built tools and applications.
+While we could download the things we need each time we run a relevant job, it would be more efficient to have them already available on the images we are using.
+Fortunately, we can build our own Docker images, and we can have GitLab manage them for us.**

+***

-# Introduction
+## Introduction

 GitLab CI allows us to run jobs on our repos.
 These can be tests, compilation, deployment, or anything else you’d like to do with your code.
 GitLab CI uses Docker images to provide the environments in which it runs jobs, and we can specify what image to use for each job.
 While images often come from Docker Hub, we can use GitLab’s Container Registry to have a private registry of our own.

-# Process
+## Process

 For this test, I wanted a GitLab project that, on push to repository, would build, tag, and push an image to the container registry for that project.

 As an extension, I tested using the resulting image.

-## Itch.io Butler
+### Itch.io Butler

 For the purposes of this test, I wanted something relatively simple to dockerize that still reflected a typical use case.
 [Itch.io](http://Itch.io) is a distribution platform commonly used by “indie developers” to share digital games, assets, printables, and other products.
 It has a CLI tool named Butler which is used to automate the deployment of products to created pages on the platform.